 Demonstrated ability to work collaboratively with public and academic librarians and staff, teaching faculty, and students in a rapidly changing information environment.

-Participates in the library liaison program providing services to one or more academic departments.
+Participate in the library liaison program providing services for one or more academic departments.

 Salary Range: Commensurate with qualifications and experience.